1874–75 Scottish Cup: Rules

 Like the inaugural competition, matches were played according to the rules of The Football Association, known as the Laws of the Game.
-Pitches could be no more than 200 yards by 100 yards and goals were marked by two upright posts at either end, 8 yards apart, with tape between them at 8ft high.
+Pitches could be no more than 200 yards by 100 yards and goals were marked by two upright posts at either end, 8 yards apart, with tape between them at 8 ft high.
 A coin toss decided the ends each team would shoot towards and which team kicked off.
 A goal was scored when the ball passed between the posts below the tape and ends were changed after each goal was scored.
 Players were considered "out of play" if they were nearer to the goal than their teammate when they kicked the ball unless there were at least three of their opponents between them and their own goal.
 Players who were out of play could not touch the ball or prevent any other players from doing so until they were back in play.
 The rules specifically forbade players from kicking and hacking their opponents as well as from wearing "projecting nails, iron plates or gutta percha" on the soles of their boots.